×

 We asked people how much they someone comfortably live on in Oman, they wrote:

 "The cost of living in Oman is generally considered to be quite reasonable.
 Basic necessities such as food, transportation, and housing are generally affordable, and the cost of entertainment and leisure activities is also quite reasonable.
-The cost of living in Oman is lower than in many other countries in the Middle East, making it an attractive destination for expats," remarked one in Oman.
+The cost of living in Oman is lower than in many other countries in the Middle East, making it an attractive destination for expats," explained one expat.

 Get Quote